Home » Water Softening » Water Softener Guides » Water Softener Pros and Cons (Benefits): Do I Need One?

 4. Soft Water Makes Clothes Look Bright and Last Longer

-If your clothes feel dry or stiff after laundering, it’s probably because limescale residue is still on it.
-Additionally, mineral buildup in clothes makes them stiff and, therefore, more vulnerable to wear and tear.
+Hard water dries out clothing fibers and prevents laundry detergent from properly mixing with water.
+If your clothes feel dry or stiff after laundering, it’s probably due to limescale residue left behind by hard water.
+Additionally, mineral buildup in clothes makes them stiff and, therefore, more susceptible to wear and tear.

 Cleaner Clothes